 VOD and streaming revenue included in this revenue source is generated as the Company distributes and exhibits VOD content through the Crackle Plus network directly to consumers across all digital platforms, such as connected TV's, smartphones, tablets, gaming consoles and the web through our owned and operated AVOD networks.
 In addition this revenue source includes, transactional video on demand (TVOD) sales, cable tv and barter syndication generated revenues.
-We generate VOD and streaming revenues primarily by serving video advertisements to our streaming viewers on our VOD networks and direct to consumer sales on TVOD platforms.
+We generate VOD and streaming revenues for our VOD networks in three primary ways, selling advertisers product and content integrations and sponsorships related to our productions, selling advertisers the ability to present content to our viewers, often with fewer commercials, and selling advertisers video ad inventory on our VOD networks; we also generate revenues via direct to consumer sales on TVOD platforms.

-Revenue from VOD and streaming are recorded over time as advertisements are delivered and when monthly activity is reported by VOD partners.
+Revenue from VOD and streaming are recorded as content with integrations and sponsorships are delivered and ready for exploitation, content with presenters are aired, over time as advertisements are delivered and when monthly activity is reported by TVOD partners.